SQL IN Operator

 SQL IN Operator Syntax

-The syntax of the IN operator is
+The syntax of the SQL Server IN operator to accept multiple values as the filtering condition is as follows.

-FROM [Source]
+FROM Table(s)

-WHERE [Column Name] IN (Value1, Value2, ...., ValueN)
+WHERE [Column_Name] IN (Value1, Value2, ...., ValueN)

-FROM [Source]
+FROM Table(s)

-WHERE [Column Name] = Value1 OR
+WHERE [Column_Name] = Value1 OR

-[Column Name] = Value2 OR
+[Column_Name] = Value2 OR

-Employee Table Data 1
+Employee Table

-SQL Server IN Operator Example
+SQL Server IN Operator on Numbers Example

 SELECT [EmpID]